Letty/talks/course_coding_with_ada/README.md

 *Variables*

-* Constants are values, like Pi, who never change during the program
+* Constant (variables) are values, like Pi, who never change during the program
 * variables are changing values in the program

 *Assigning Values*